 What Does a Credit Bureau Do?

 There are three national credit bureaus: Equifax, Experian, and TransUnion.
 These bureaus gather information about a consumer's credit history from banks, loan companies, and other creditors and compile it into a credit report.
 The credit report is made available to other potential creditors, such as financial institutions and lenders, as well as insurance companies and landlords.
-Credit reporting agencies do not decide whether you are eligible for credit, but credit reports have a huge impact on your ability to receive credit.
+Credit reporting agencies do not decide whether someone is eligible for credit, but credit reports have a huge impact on a consumer's ability to receive credit.

 Credit bureaus do not need your approval before they release your report, and they do not have to notify you after they release it.
 However, federal law limits the situations in which credit reporting agencies can release your credit report.
 They may do so only: